seanhorgan98/cryptocurrency/timelog.md

 * *3 hours* Coin creation changed to be a new transaction in order to be immutable

 ### 6 Dec 2019

+21/01/20
+Researching consensus 2 hours
+Re-evaluating whole project structure.

+Deciding which consensus algorithm to go with (PoW) Raft?
+Is each main a node?
+Add unit test to replace chain function.
+Perform double spend checks at nodes perform transaction validation checks on new blocks wallet must be linked to node when created

+Notes for future work:
+    - Nodes expiring, going offline.

+Notes for evaluation:
+    - Running with transactions added in main class works but future work could involve an environment to add in transactions while running